 What’s New in NX for Manufacturing

-In this blog, you can learn about the new functionality in NX for Manufacturing, our comprehensive software for part manufacturing that includes:
+In this blog, you will learn about the latest features and product updates for our comprehensive software for part manufacturing, including:

 - NX CAM